george24601/notes/ops/k8s/misc.md

 We assume that the different zones are located close to each other in the network, so we don’t perform any zone-aware routing.
 In particular, traffic that goes via services might cross zones (even if some pods backing that service exist in the same zone as the client), and this may incur additional latency and cost.

-### Control plane

-The various parts of the Kubernetes Control Plane, such as the Kubernetes Master and kubelet processes, govern how Kubernetes communicates with your cluster.
-The Control Plane maintains a record of all of the Kubernetes Objects in the system, and runs continuous control loops to manage those objects’ state.
-At any given time, the Control Plane’s control loops will respond to changes in the cluster and work to make the actual state of all the objects in the system match the desired state that you provided.

-The Kubernetes master is responsible for maintaining the desired state for your cluster.
-When you interact with Kubernetes, such as by using the kubectl command-line interface, you’re communicating with your cluster’s Kubernetes master.

-The “master” refers to a collection of processes managing the cluster state.
-Typically all these processes run on a single node in the cluster, and this node is also referred to as the master.
-The master can also be replicated for availability and redundancy

-The nodes in a cluster are the machines (VMs, physical servers, etc) that run your applications and cloud workflows.
-The Kubernetes master controls each node; you’ll rarely interact with nodes directly.

 ###Eviction